kamarthiparamesh/laravel-hybridauth-affinidi/README.md

 ## Installation & Basic Usage

-To get started with Affinidi Socialite, follow these steps:
+To get started with Affinidi hybridauth, follow these steps:

-1. Install the Affinidi Socialite package using Composer:
+1. Install the Affinidi hybridauth package using Composer:

 ```
 composer require affinidi/laravel-hybridauth-affinidi